Back To Basics: Perfect Way To Smoke Chicken Breast

 Finally, you can start smoking your chicken breasts!
 As I mentioned earlier, chicken breasts cook best at higher temperatures which renders them juicy and moist.
 Heat your smoker between 260 and 275 degrees.
 For chicken, you need a quicker smoke at higher temperatures.

 The chicken breasts need to be smoked till they attain an internal temperature of 165-170 degrees.
 Reaching this temperature depends on the size of the smoker and the frequency with which you open the smoker door.
-Your chicken breasts should be smoked between 1 and 1.50 hours.
+The smoking time for your chicken breasts should be between 1 and 1.50 hours.

 Unlike other meats, there is no need to rest the chicken after smoking.
 You can just take it out of the smoker and serve.
 That being said, allowing the chicken to rest for a while makes it juicier and allows it to absorb the juices making it tender.
 If you do decide to rest the chicken, remember to not cover it.